atom/atom/docs/rfcs/001-project-specific-configuration.md

 ## Drawbacks

 It introduces complexity and some non-determinism into the Atom configuration system.
+This will cause an increased support burden from people who don't notice or don't understand the new system.

 ## Rationale and alternatives